davidmalawey/openLab/tools.md

 * ![safety glasses image](img/img_safetyHeadphones.jpg)
 * ![alcohol wipes image](img/img_safetyWipes.jpg)

-The above images are just a sample of the safety elements, as documentation is built.
-Images include the noise cancelling headphones on rack, safety glasses mounted at the saw, and alcohol wipes bin with no top.
-These items are stored for retrieval within one second with one hand, thus raising convenience and making them used more frequently.
+In the above images, see the storage setup for each item.
+This is just a sample of the safety elements, as documentation is built.
+The noise cancelling headphones have a rack, safety glasses reside at the saw, and alcohol wipes bin is open with no top.
+The retrieval happens within one second with one hand, enhancing convenience and making them used instead of skipped over.

 **PPE**
 _PPE means personal protective equipment.
 Gloves are the first topic in PPE as of 2026 April._